zhewei-k/tpms-generator/README.md

 Run times can vary between 15 minutes up to 2 hours.

+Bug fixes:
+- updated strain in compression, previously was not accurate as multiplying by number of specimens is inacurrate.

 For a full list of libraries used in this script, please refer to requirements.txt

 For any further enquiries, please contact zwkho1@sheffield.ac.uk or v.cheong@sheffield.ac.uk